fluencelabs/marine-rs-sdk-test/README.md

 # Marine Test Rust SDK
 [![crates.io version](https://img.shields.io/crates/v/marine-rs-sdk?color=green)](https://crates.io/crates/marine-rs-sdk-test)

-This SDK aims to help [Marine](https://github.com/fluencelabs/marine) developers to test their Wasm modules and services, because `cargo test` can't run such modules, but it's necessary for testing.
-To alleviate that limitation, the sdk introduces the `#[marine-test]` macro that does a lot of the heavy lifting to allow developers to use `cargo test` as intended.
+This SDK aims to help [Marine](https://github.com/fluencelabs/marine) developers to test their Wasm modules and services because `cargo test` can't run such modules, but it's necessary for testing.
+To avoid that limitation, the sdk introduces the `#[marine-test]` macro that does much of the heavy lifting to allow developers to use `cargo test` as intended.
 That is, the `#[marine-test]` macro generates the necessary code to call Marine, one instance per test function, based on the Wasm module and associated configuration file so that the actual test function is run against the Wasm module, not the native code.

 ## Usage

-The core component of the sdk is the `#[marine_test]` macro that can wrap a test function providing similar to "vanilla" Rust experience.
+The core component of the sdk is the `#[marine_test]` macro that can wrap a test function, providing an experience similar to "vanilla" Rust.
 A wrapped function should receive a special object representing a module interface, let's see an example:
 ```rust
 use marine_rs_sdk::marine;